Disability support at St John's

 For undergraduates, the JCR Disabilities Officer can offer peer support and advice.

 St John’s employs two nurses and a counsellor, who are dedicated to supporting our students’ health and welfare.
 Find out more about support services offered by the College Health Centre

-The College Nurse, Emma Manuel, is also the College’s Disability Liaison Officer and works closely with the University’s Disability Resource Centre (DRC) to ensure all our students can access the support they need.
+The College Nurse, Ruth Dean, is also the College’s Disability Liaison Officer and works closely with the University’s Disability Resource Centre (DRC) to ensure all our students can access the support they need.